 2. Reason.
 Is there any evidence from your observations for the existence of a magnetic interaction between a charged object at rest and a magnetic field?
 Justify your answer using your observations.
+Record your decision on a whiteboard.

 B: Charges on the Move